Dr. Edward Peters

 For all kinds of learners I will often suggest, but never require, various free, on-line resources for language and cultural studies.
 Chief among these are Latin Tutorial ( ), Latin per Diem ( ), Dickinson College (), and See U in History ().

-Instructing students in a seated classroom
+Instructing students in seated classrooms

-Read us
+Read

 • A primer for students a/o parents of students learning Latin with Dr. Peters, here.